crklinkenberg/symcom-doc/src/site/notes/Topics/All Connection Business Logic.md

 For ongoing connection:

 1. Comparing symptom after connect, further connect can be done with that symptom appearing under other initials.

-2. Comparing symptom after connect, further connect-edit, paste and paste-edit cannot be done with that symptom appearing under other initials.
+2. Comparing symptom after connect, further paste and paste-edit cannot be done with that symptom appearing under other initials.

 3. Comparing symptom after connect-edit, further connect can be done with that symptom appearing under other initials.

-4. Comparing symptom after connect-edit, further connect-edit, paste and paste-edit cannot be done with that symptom appearing under other initials.
+4. Comparing symptom after connect-edit, further paste and paste-edit cannot be done with that symptom appearing under other initials.

-5. Multiple connect-edit cannot be done under same initial.
+5. Multiple connect-edit can be done under same initial.

 6. Comparing symptom after paste, further connect, connect-edit, paste and paste-edit cannot be done with that symptom appearing under other initials.